glentner/hypershell/docs/index.rst

 persisting task metadata and automated retries.

-*HyperShell* is pure Python and is tested on Linux, macOS, and Windows 10 in Python 3.9 and 3.10 environments.
+*HyperShell* is pure Python and is tested on Linux, macOS, and Windows 10 in Python 3.9+ environments.
 The server and client don't even need to use the same platform simultaneously.

 -------------------